Different Types of Nerf Darts Explained (Comparison Guide)

 Unsurprisingly, Nerf also produced a Mega version of the AccuStrike dart, the year after its first release.
 Surprisingly, the AccuStrike Mega dart doesn’t actually have that spiraled tip.
 Instead, it has a completely flat head.

-Tests have proven that the AccuStrike Mega dart is indeed much more accurate than the Mega dart.
+Tests have proven that the AccuStrike Mega Dart is indeed much more accurate than the Mega Dart.
 The drawback, though, is that the firing range and velocity aren’t as good, probably because of that flat head type design.

 AccuStrike Mega Dart